simply-nicky/pyrost/docs/tutorials/1d_sim.rst

 The procedure for loading the data from a file is the same as in :doc:`diatom`:

 * Create a :class:`pyrost.CXIProtocol` protocol.
-* Open the file with :class:`pyrost.CXIStore` file handler.
+* Open the input file with :class:`pyrost.CXIStore` file handler.
+Create an output file.
+In this case the output file is the same as the input one.
 * Create a :class:`pyrost.STData` R-PXST data container.
 * Load all the data from the file with :func:`pyrost.STData.load`.